-source group is the name of a valid SYSGEN configuration group in the SYS account, containing the "source system" I/O configuration.
+''' is the name of a valid SYSGEN configuration group in the SYS account, containing the "source system" I/O configuration.
 This is a required parameter.
 The files in the source group will remain untouched unless the target group name is the same as the source group.
 The group must exist, and its files must be valid for IOCNVRT to work.

+target group

-target group is the name of the SYSGEN configuration group in the configuration files will be stored.
+is the name of the SYSGEN configuration group in the SYS account into which the "target system" configuration files will be stored.
 This is a required parameter.
-If the group does not exist, it will be created by the program.
+If the group '''

+does not exist, it will be created by the program.